 of Swan River, Manitoba.

-General Walter Natynczyk, 220 Red River, RCACS, Winnipeg, MB
+General (Retired) Walter Natynczyk, 220 Red River, RCACS, Winnipeg, MB

 He enrolled in the Regular Officer Training Program and earned a Business Administration degree.
 He was commissioned into the Armoured Branch.

 He held a number of operational and staff appointments in Canada and overseas as he progressed through the ranks.
 His last appointment was Chief of Defence Staff.
 He held that position until 2012.
 In 2013 the Prime Minister appointed him as President of the Canadian Space Agency.
 He was appointed as the Deputy Minister of Veterans Afffairs in 2015.

 Lieutentant Colonel (Retired) Ivan Poitras, Fort Garry Horse Cadet Corps, RCACC, Winnipeg, MB